How to Connect an AI Agent to Your Data Warehouse

 Same flow.
 The agent uses query with count as the measure, status as the dimension, and a date filter on created_at.

-Bonnard exposes four MCP tools:
+Bonnard exposes five MCP tools:

 • explore_schema: Discover available cubes, measures, and dimensions